mintexists/Toasters/README.md

 If the toast is stuck in the toaster, you can bouce the lever up and down to try to bouce the toast out, or you can use a fork and play the most dangerous form of Operation based around toast

 ## Notice
-Please let me know if you use this, I'ts very entertaining to hear
+Please let me know if you use this, Its very entertaining to hear